kamranayub/dotposthog/docs/ActivityLogApi.md

 <a id="activitylogimportantchangesretrieve"></a>
 # **ActivityLogImportantChangesRetrieve**
-> ActivityLog ActivityLogImportantChangesRetrieve (string projectId)
+> PostHogActivityLog ActivityLogImportantChangesRetrieve (string projectId)